 Due to these factors we do not foresee a significant and prolonged decline in value as the Company still expects to recover the value of the investment through dividend payments, however the Company recognizes that situation is volatile and will continue to monitor these significant judgements.

-The Company has determined that there are no indicators of impairment at March 31, 2020.
+An impairment test was performed, and the Company has determined that no impairment is required at June 30, 2020.

 Eco (Atlantic) Oil and Gas Ltd. ("Eco")